Treeki/CMap/README.markdown

 - Picking of items below the cursor (Could be added to CCommandToolBase?)
 - Larger brushes

+## Line Tool:

+- Sanity check so you can't paint outside the map and crash the editor
+- Fix the line length for cardinal directions
+- Nicer undo command messages

 ## Other Editing Features:

-- Tools: Selection, flood fill, line, rectangle, ...
+- Tools: Selection, flood fill, line, rectangle/diamond, ...
 - Copy/paste
 - "Clips" feature, similar to Dreamer Reloaded

 ## Minor (Short term) Things:

+- Dream Settings (this is pretty important...!)
 - "Open Recent" (MRU list)
 - About dialog
 - Make Open/Save dialogs remember their last directory

 Of course, I'm sure there's lots of stuff I've missed.
+I'd like to release an initial Alpha pretty soon - perhaps once I get it to feature parity with the standard Dream Editor.
+I think implementing the stuff in that last section plus flood fill should get me to that level, so we'll see!
+Really looking forward to that.

 I'd love to eventually expand into other tools - a DS editor, patch editor, and even a walkthrough mode - but these are lofty goals and I'm going to work